plpp82/paola-pappacena/replit.md

 # Overview

 This is a React-based portfolio website for Paola Pappacena, an illustrator specializing in nature, education, and children's content.
-The application is built as a modern full-stack web application with a React frontend and Express.js backend, using TypeScript throughout.
+The application features a multi-page architecture with dedicated sections for portfolio, books, illustrations (e-commerce), and news & ideas.
+Built as a modern full-stack web application with React frontend and Express.js backend.

 # User Preferences

 Preferred communication style: Simple, everyday language.

+# Recent Changes (January 27, 2025)

+✓ Implemented multi-page architecture with dedicated routing for portfolio, books, illustrations ✓ Created "News & Ideas" section (renamed from Blog) with categorized content ✓ Added e-commerce functionality for illustrations with pricing and purchase options ✓ Built comprehensive libri (books) section with purchase capabilities ✓ Implemented nested site structure with extensive portfolio categorization ✓ Updated navigation system for multi-page routing with active states → Testing the complete site functionality and deployment readiness

 # System Architecture